OBSERVABILITY PLATFORM

 Users cannot modify Terraform-managed resources in the user interface, with Chronoctl, or by using the API.
 Learn more.

-chronoctl recording-rules create -f FILE_NAME.yaml
+chronoctl apply -f FILE_NAME.yaml

 api_version: v1/config